-A disability is a physical or mental condition that is permanent, ongoing, episodic or of some persistence, and is a substantial or significant limit on an individual’s ability to carry out some of life’s important functions or activities, such as employment.
+According to the Canadian Human Rights Act, a disability is a physical or mental condition that is permanent, ongoing, episodic or of some persistence, and is a substantial or significant limit on an individual’s ability to carry out some of life’s important functions or activities, such as employment.
 Disabilities include visible disabilities, such as the need for a wheelchair, and invisible disabilities, such as cognitive, behavioural or learning disabilities, and mental health issues.

 The Canadian Charter of Rights and Freedoms is a part of the Canadian Constitution.
 Section 15 of the Charter makes it clear that every individual in Canada – regardless of race, religion, national or ethnic origin, colour, sex, age or physical or mental disability – is to be considered equal.
 Programs to improve employment opportunities for people with mental or physical disabilities may be protected under subsection 15(2).

 - Federal government

 - First Nations governments

 - Private companies that are regulated by the federal government like banks, trucking companies, broadcasters and telecommunications companies

 The Employment Equity Act (S.C.
 1995, c.
 44) purpose is to achieve equality in the workplace so that no person shall be denied employment opportunities or benefits for reasons unrelated to ability and, in the fulfilment of that goal, to correct the conditions of disadvantage in employment experienced by women, Aboriginal peoples, persons with disabilities and members of visible minorities by giving effect to the principle that employment equity means more than treating persons in the same way but also requires special measures and the accommodation of differences.

 Canada ratified the UN Convention on the Rights of Persons with Disabilities in 2010.

 Proposed Canadians With Disabilities Act (CDA) has not been enacted, leaving each province with separate regulations.